saideepakkolusu/saideepakkolusu/README.md

 ## 🔍 About Me

-I'm a passionate final-year engineering student with a strong foundation in **software testing, problem-solving**, and **Python programming**.
-I specialize in building intelligent systems with a focus on **deep learning** applications.
-My mission is to contribute to impactful, real-world projects in **machine learning** and **AI**, while constantly upskilling and contributing to open-source communities.
+I'm a passionate engineering graduate with a strong foundation in **software testing**, **problem-solving**, and **Python programming**.
+I specialize in building intelligent systems powered by **deep learning** and aim to contribute to impactful projects in AI and automation.

-I believe in consistency, collaboration, and curiosity — and I'm always looking for the next challenge.
+With a continuous learning mindset, I am currently diving deeper into **Machine Learning** and **Advanced Deep Learning**, while actively contributing to open-source and polishing my personal projects.

 ---